 So it’s been difficult at times, but take it from me, it is FAR more important that you are happy and get to do what you are passionate about every day and get paid less for it than to dread getting up in the morning because you dislike what you do.

-doing what you love, importance of career, career importance, the importance of doing what you love, importance of a career, importance of doing what you love, doing a job that you like is more important than to earn more money, doing a job you love, the importance of a career, how do i get to love my family better
+doing what you love, importance of career, the importance of doing what you love, career importance, importance of a career, importance of doing what you love, doing a job that you like is more important than to earn more money, doing a job you love, the importance of a career, What have you always loved doing